Xolani-Nqubezelo/Uber-data-engineering-mage-project/README.md

 Under the **Additional Settings** tab, choose the sample database option in the existing data section to load the AdventureWorks LT dataset.
 After that, proceed with the default steps by clicking **Next** and then **Review + Create** to complete the setup.

+### Data Integration with Azure Data Factory
+After completing the setup, the next step is to begin building pipelines in Azure Data Factory.
+You can do this by returning to the ADF Studio page or by searching for “Data Factory” in the top search bar and opening the resource.

+### Connecting ADF to Azure SQL Database
+The connection between Azure Data Factory (ADF) and the SQL database is established using a linked service.
+To access this, go to the **Manage** section in the sidebar, then select **Linked Services** under Connections and click **+ New**.
+Provide the database details and authentication credentials, then test the connection to confirm it has been successfully established.